 Centre for Ecology & Hydrology, Wallingford (v.c.
 23)

 There will be a mix of short talks, displays, posters and book stalls and the chance to meet friends, colleagues and other botanists.
 All welcome.
-Details will be posted here and you will be able to book via this address.
+Full details will be posted here in September and you can contact us and book via this address.